mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 > Domain-driven design is both a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
 Eric Evans, Domain-Driven Design (2003)

 Before I talk about my takeaways from DDD and my view on the first principles I want to quickly recap on the fundamental concepts of Domain-Driven Design as it is often misunderstood when in my opinion it is deceptively simple.
-Of course the devil is in the detail
+Of course the devil is in the detail.

+DDD in a nutshell:

  * Distill a large problem domain into smaller subdomains.
  * Identify the core sub domains.
 Those of greater value to focus effort and time